 When you start contacting bookshops as a self-published author it can feel scary and nerve wracking - especially if you're not used to 'selling' things.
 The truth is, some independent bookshops are really supportive - they buy your books, they like to host events with you and they even create point-of-sale (aka shelf marketing) for you.
 Some bookshops can be a little more tricky.
 If you have a visit where you aren't made to feel welcome (it can happen!) then my honest advice is to walk away and not worry about it.
-Book in an author visit instead and put that smile back on your face!
+Book in a school visit instead and put that smile back on your face!

 Some bookshops ask for 'sale or return', which means you only invoice them once they have sold your books.
 This is fine... but I've lost count of how many times I have forgotten to invoice for these books as can take MONTHS, so beware!

 Extra tips... let each bookshop know how much you hate Amazon and